How to Make a Normal Pan Work on an Induction Hob

 The way to trick an induction hob is to convince it that your pans are magnetic.
 Thanks for reading this article, I hope that helped!
 Kidding, of course!

 Making your pans magnetic is impossible if they aren’t already.
 So, you need something to go between your pans and the hob.
 An induction hob converter if you will.
 But does such a thing exist?
-Well, yeah, actually, here are three of them:
+Well, yeah, actually.
+Here is an example:

-This induction converter disc from ProCook is 19 cm wide.
+This induction converter disc from is 18 cm wide.
 It sits on top of your induction hob and creates the magnetic field that I spoke about earlier.
 Your pan then sits on top of this disc and uses the heat created by this to cook your food.

 It is simple, and it works perfectly.
-Use this disc for any cooking tasks you want to perform on your induction hob with pans that do not function on it usually.
+Use this disc for any cooking tasks you want to perform on your induction hob with pans or coffee pots that do not function on it usually.

 Should you buy an induction converter disc?

-The induction converters above are fantastic for using non-induction pans on your induction cooktop.
-They are also great for use with smaller pans that can’t turn on the magnets underneath your hob.
+The induction converter above is fantastic for using non-induction pans on your induction cooktop.
+It’s also great for use with smaller pans that can’t turn on the magnets underneath your hob.

 However, if you use a very large converter on a smaller pan, this can reduce the energy efficiency of your induction hob.
 This is because the converter is heating up, and if some of it is not in contact with the pan, the heat generated just goes into your kitchen.